-If you take a step back and look at the aerospace and defense industry as a whole, it is easy to say that manufacturers have weathered the storm of The Great Recession.
-A deep dive, however, tells a more complex story and reveals several industry trends you may not know about.
+If you take a step back and look at the aerospace and defense industry as a whole, it is easy to say that manufacturers have weathered the storm of the Great Recession.
+A deep dive, however, reveals much more complexity and several industry trends you may not know about.
 To clear the air, this blog post covers the top five issues facing the aerospace and defense industry.

-As you already know, the latest versions of ISO 9001 and AS9100 have been published.
+As you already know, the latest version of ISO 9001 has been published.
+What you may not know is that AS 9100 will soon follow suit.
+As of this writing, the timeline for AS 9100 revisions is on schedule, according to the International Aerospace Quality Group and the Society of Automotive Engineers.
 As scheduled, balloting for revisions to the standard began in December 2015.
-Once balloting was concluded, the final version of AS9100 was completed in 2016.
-The question is: How will you adjust your company’s quality management system to satisfy the new AS9100, which will reflect structural changes to ISO 9001?
+Once balloting is concluded, the final version of AS 9100 will be released in April 2016, which is only a few months away.
+The question is: How will you adjust your company’s quality management system to satisfy the new AS 9100, which will reflect structural changes to ISO 9001?

 If you look at aerospace and defense from a broad perspective, the raw numbers show that the industry has never been as profitable.
 In fact, profitability data based on earnings before interest and taxes (EBIT) show that “average profitability of the top 100 companies in the industry reached a record 10.2 percent EBIT margin, up by almost 1 percent over 2013.”
 The caveat is that a sizable proportion of this profitability is coming from the commercial sector, not defense.
 If you follow politics in the U.S., you probably have read of how budget sequestration will affect defense spending for many years to come.
 Revenue decline for the defense sector “accelerated in 2014 to a 1.6 percent drop, driven by budget cuts,” according to a fresh report by AlixPartners.